-Did you know your company could be sued if your website does not meet with accessibility compliance?
-The Americans with Disabilities Act (ADA) has created suggestions for compliance and making your site ADA compliant is good to do, both in theory and practice.
+Did you know your company could be sued if your website does not meet accessibility compliance?
+The Americans with Disabilities Act (ADA) has created suggestions for ADA compliance and making your site compliant is good to do, both in theory and practice.

 What is the Law?

 The ADA was enacted in 1990 as a civil rights statute and created for the purpose of limiting discriminatory practices towards individuals with disabilities.
 It was assumed that it applied only to brick-and-mortar structures.

 Today, we no longer rely solely on brick-and-mortar places. we use a brick-and-mortar's accompanying website or another website of similar offerings.
 As such, lawsuits once directed at brick-and-mortars now are being sent to websites.

 The Department of Justice (DOJ), which enforces the ADA, initially reacted to this in 2010 by issuing a rulemaking proposal on the inclusion of website accessibility to the ADA, pending public input on what standards it should adopt.
 In 2016, the DOJ announced that it expects to publish its stance on website accessibility during the fiscal year of 2018, but also in this announcement, was not specific as to what guidelines it expects to adopt.